 · Pure · Bake · Roast ·

-With our BIO PLANÈTE Shea Butter we are bringing a piece of Africa to European cuisine.
-After all, traditionally the “Gold of Africa” is used not only in cosmetics and medicine, but above all as a foodstuff.
+With BIO PLANÈTE Shea Butter, we have brought a taste of Africa to European cuisine.
+This is because the “gold of African women” is traditionally not only used in cosmetics (skin and hair care) and medicine, but also primarily as a foodstuff.

 Product of organic farming